Car Rentals 101: Save Money on Your Rentals

 Once you’ve booked a good rate, you need to avoid paying any unnecessary fees.

 - Turn down the prepaid tank of gas.
 Car rental companies typically offer to let you prepay for gas at competitive prices, so that you don’t have to swing by a gas station before you return your car.
 This is almost always a bad deal.
-They charge you for the entire tank, regardless of how much gas is in the tank when you return the car.
+They charge you for the entire tank, regardless of how much gas you have when you return the car.
 If you come back with a half tank, you're effectively paying double the per-gallon-rate.
 The only way a prepaid tank is affordable, is if you bring the car back nearly empty—but that's stressful and not always possible.
-On a short rental, consider having the car rental company fill the car up for you and just pay the high per-gallon cost.
+On a short rental, consider having the rental car company fill the car up for you and just pay the high per-gallon cost.
 On a longer rental, fill it up yourself.

 - Use your phone instead of a GPS.
 The days of needing to rent a GPS navigation system while travelling in strange city are gone.
 Take advantage of the mapping software that runs on your phone.
 Just make sure to travel with a way to plug your phone in, to keep the batteries going.
 We also recommend travelling with a cell phone mount.